Dear Ithaca College Alumni and Retirees:

-We have developed this website to provide information about library resources and services tailored to the interests of you, our alumni.
+We have developed this website to provide information about library resources and services tailored to the interests of you, our alumni and retirees.

 I hope that you find these resources useful and engaging.
 Thanks for your interest in the Ithaca College Library.